 Understanding What Constitutes Grand Theft Third-Degree

-Under Florida law, grand theft third-degree consists of the following:
+Under Florida law, grand theft of the third-degree consists of the following:

-It is grand theft of the third degree and a felony of the third degree, punishable by a maximum of 5 years in prison if the property stolen is:
+Grand theft of the third degree, punishable by a maximum of 5 years in prison, occurs if the property stolen is:

 - Valued at $300 or more, but less than $5,000.